-Students who have passed Grade XI or Grade XII German, or have credit in German from another university, or course from a foreign country, are required to consult the German Department before registration.
+Students who have passed Grade XI or XII German, or have credit in German from another university, or come from a foreign country, are required to consult the German Department before registration.

-1. Review of the Basic Spoken and Written German.-Tu., Th. and F. at 9 a.m.
-R. Usmiani
+1. Review of Basic Spoken and Written German.-Tu., Th. and S. at 9 a.m.
+Renate Usmiani